 Mozilla Firefox

-Mozilla Firefox is the fourth most popular web browser; it currently holds 4.1% of the web browser market share.
-It was released in 2002 by the Mozilla Foundation and its contributors.
+Mozilla Firefox is an open-source browser, released in 2002 by the Mozilla Foundation and its contributors.

 Mozilla Firefox features and tools